John Beecher (ice hockey): Boston Bruins

 On April 13, 2022, Beecher decided to forgo his senior season at Michigan, and signed an amateur tryout contract with the Bruins' AHL affiliate, the Providence Bruins, for the remainder of the 2021–22 season.
 He contributed with 5 points through the remaining 9 regular season games, and made 2 post-season appearances with 1 point for Providence.

 On May 16, 2022, Beecher was signed to a three-year, entry-level deal with the Boston Bruins.

 Beecher impressed in training camp, and earned himself a spot on the NHL roster to start the 2023–24 season for the Bruins.
 He would register his first NHL point with an assist on a Brad Marchand goal against the San Jose Sharks.
 On November 6, 2023, Beecher scored his first NHL goal in a 3-2 win over the Dallas Stars.
 Incidentally, Bruins rookie defensemen Mason Lohrei, who had played college hockey at Ohio State University, regarded as one of Michigan's rivals, scored his first NHL goal a few minutes after Beecher.
 On January 20, 2024, Beecher was sent down to Providence.
 Beecher was called up back to the Bruins for the 2024 Stanley Cup playoffs.
 He made his playoff debut in Game 1 of the first round against the Toronto Maple Leafs, and on his first playoff shift, scored his first playoff goal and point, opening the scoring for the series.

 Beecher hoped to build off his first NHL season, and he impressed to start the 2024–25 season.
 Playing on the fourth line with newcomers Cole Koepke and Mark Kastelic, Beecher found instant chemistry, scoring five points in the first five games of the season, including his first career multi-point game with a goal and an assist against the Panthers on October 14, 2024.
 However, Beecher soon went cold, resulting in him being scratched on November 16 against the St. Louis Blues in hopes of gaining a spark.
 Although he would return to the lineup the game after, Beecher could not reignite his early season success.
 Starting with December 1, 2024, Beecher would only be able to produce a goal and four assists for the rest of the season.
 Beecher's struggles were indicative of the Bruins team success as well, as they ended up missing the playoffs.
 Beecher would finish the season with three goals and eight assists in 78 games.

-In the following season, Beecher was unable to replicate his fast start to the previous season, appearing as a depth forward for the Bruins in registering just 1 goal through 6 games over the opening month of the season.
+In the following 2025–26 season, Beecher was unable to replicate his fast start to the previous season, appearing as a depth forward for the Bruins in registering just 1 goal through 6 games over the opening month of the season.

 Calgary Flames

 On November 17, 2025, Beecher was placed on waivers by the Bruins and was subsequently claimed the following day by the Calgary Flames.
+In 29 regular season appearances with the Flames, Beecher posted 2 goals and 6 points in a fourth-line role.